aleppard/argus/README.md

 * Enhanced privacy.
 * Increased performance for queries that can be performed locally.
-* Reduces reliance on network access.
+* Reduced reliance on network access.
 Locally performed queries do not require network access.

 ![Screenshot!](/screenshot.jpg)